fmedlin/Android-Stuff/README.md

 Checkout the [source code tags](http://source.android.com/source/build-numbers.html#source-code-tags-and-builds) to lookup the `BUILD_ID` and find the branch and version that is being built.

+## Robolectric

+### Robolectric with ActiveAndroid

+#### Tests that pass in Robolectric don't pass using CLI gradle

+Not completely sure what is wrong here.
+However, the Model class that causes the problem is defined in a dependent module rather than in the module under test.
+This was done so that two separate flavors could both have that table in their respective databases

+## Views

-## Center justification in a TextView
+### Center justification in a TextView

     <TextView
         ...